Ph.D., Theoretical and Applied Linguistics

 Defended on June 15th 2023.
 Learn more [In Russian].

-My supervisor is Prof. Dr. Habil.
+Supervisor: Prof. Dr. Habil.
 Ekaterina Lyutikova.

 Academic background